mebeim/aoc/2020/README.md

 [refresh our memory][wiki-sum-range].
-We know the sum of consecutive integers from `1` to `N` is `N * (N - 1) // 2`: if our consecutive integers don't start from `1` but from some `m`, we can just subtract the sum of the integers from `1` to `m` from that, and we have the sum of all the consective integers from `m` to `N`.
+We know the sum of consecutive integers from `1` to `N` is `N * (N - 1) // 2`: if our consecutive integers don't start from `1` but from some `m`, we can just subtract the sum of the integers from `1` to `m` from that, and we have the sum of all the consecutive integers from `m` to `N`.
 That is: `N * (N - 1) // 2 - m * (m - 1) // 2`.

 Which means, we can compute the sum of all our IDs from the minimum to the